piyumisakun/fungal-genome-assembly-and-annotation/02_Genome_Assembly/SSPACE_Preprocessing.md

 ---

-# 3. Generate the SSPACE Library File
+### 3. Generate the SSPACE Library File

-## Purpose
+#### Purpose

-A Bash script was developed to automatically generate the `library.txt` configuration file required by SSPACE.
+To automatically generate the `library.txt` configuration file required by SSPACE for paired-end read mapping and genome scaffolding.

-## Why was this step necessary?

-The library file specifies how paired-end sequencing reads should be interpreted during scaffolding.
-Automating its generation reduced manual editing, minimized human error, and ensured that every forward read chunk was correctly paired with its corresponding reverse read chunk.
+- Ensure that each forward read chunk is correctly paired with its corresponding reverse read chunk.

-The script automatically:
+- Define the library parameters required by SSPACE.
+- Reduce manual editing and minimize errors when preparing the library configuration file.

+#### Methodology

+A Bash script was used to automatically generate the SSPACE `library.txt` file using the following workflow:

-- matched forward and reverse read chunks
+- Match corresponding forward and reverse FASTQ chunks.
-- assigned unique library identifiers
+- Assign unique library identifiers to each read pair.
-- specified insert size
-- defined insert size variation
+- Specify the insert size and insert-size variation.
-- assigned forward-reverse (FR) read orientation
+- Define the forward-reverse (FR) read orientation.
-- generated a complete `library.txt` file for SSPACE
+- Generate a complete `library.txt` configuration file for SSPACE.

-## Representative Workflow
+#### Representative Workflow

 ```text
 Forward Chunks